THE CARE BEARS MOVIE (Theatrical Release USA 1985)

 The Soloist

-—completely worth a watch—tells about musical genius and how genius is sometimes lost forever to our world when that genius lives too long with out secure and supportive environments.
+—completely worth a watch—tells about musical genius and how genius is sometimes lost forever to our world when that genius lives too long without secure and supportive environments.
 Robert Downey, Jr. and Jamie Foxx team to reveal the brutality of street life.
 Great to good acting.
 Robert Downey Jr., as usual, performs within the realms of superbly well-done.
 Jamie Foxx, as usual, performs with power but sometimes fails to fully realize that power.

 Film Poster Courtesy of Wikipedia